 ZeroByte Posted April 10, 2010 Author Posted April 10, 2010 Since a model is an extension of the body class, and models are entities -> Would freeing a model entity not also free its associated physics body?
 Well, i delete the windmill model in my app, but the physics body remains.
 I have tried changing entity type also, but the physics body is still there.
 Quote Win 7 64, LE 2.31, Liquid Cooled I7-960 @ 4.00GHz, 6GB DDR3 Ram @ 1600mhz, BFG GTX295, Sound Blaster X-FI.

 Josh Posted April 10, 2010 Posted April 10, 2010 You are deleting a mesh that is a child of the model.
-Quote My job is to make tools you love, with the features you want, and performance you can't live without.
+Quote Let's build cool stuff and have fun.

 ZeroByte Posted April 10, 2010 Author Posted April 10, 2010 Hmm, well i can mouse pick any model and it happens.
 So what should i use to delete the physics body ?
 Or is the mouse pick the problem ?
 Thank's.
 Quote Win 7 64, LE 2.31, Liquid Cooled I7-960 @ 4.00GHz, 6GB DDR3 Ram @ 1600mhz, BFG GTX295, Sound Blaster X-FI.